LarsV123/dansende-fugl/README.md

 Recommended steps:

-- Set up your IDE to automatically reformat files with Black (or run `black .` manually before committing)
+- Set up your IDE to automatically reformat files with Black (or run `black .` manually before committing).
+- Download dataset and add it to the `/data` folder.